caidychen/RxCloudFirestore/README.md

 # RxCloudFirestore

-RxCloudFirestore is an Rx wrapper around iOS Firestore API that works seamlessly with Codable Protocol in Swift 4.0.
-The aim of making this library is to improve the developer experience of Google Firestore for those who are already familiar with RxSwift Frameworks.
+RxCloudFirestore is an RxSwift wrapper around iOS Firestore API that works seamlessly with Codable Protocol in Swift 4.0.

 #### Please note
 This library is still work-in-progress.
 Any suggestions or issue reports are welcomed!